sadiyameem/Tic-Tac-Toe/README.md

 How I made This- HTML, CSS, JavaScript

-Special Features (that are not mentioned in the description)- Customizable player and opponent names.
+Special Features (that is not mentioned in the description)- Customizable player and opponent names.
 Color changing background.
 There is a reset button if you want to play again.

 How To play- Choose a game mode: vs AI or vs Friend.
 Select your symbol (X or O) and board size.
 Click Start Game and take turns until someone wins or it’s a draw.